Rémi Feuillet

 Rémi Feuillet (born 22 December 1992) is a Mauritian judoka.

-He was introduced to Judo by his father Frédéric who is a former national technical director of the Mauritian judo team.
+Feuillet was introduced to Judo by his father Frédéric who is a former national technical director of the Mauritian judo team.
 He is based in France and lives in Val-d'Oise and trains in Villiers-le-Bel.

-He won two consecutive bronze medals at the African Judo Championships and finished seventh at the World Judo Championships.
+Feuillet won four consecutive bronze medals at the African Judo Championships and finished seventh at the 2021 World Judo Championships.
 He was selected to compete at the 2020 Summer Games and drawn against Shoichiro Mukai in the first round.